jw-coder84/CI-Project-Portfolio-4/README.md

 - If a book is checked out, then the checkout button is replaced with an 'on loan' message.
 - The number of copies of each book could be added to the database and taken into account regarding the display of the checkout button and 'on loan' message.

+- A page for users to view a list of the books they have checked out.
+I have a user story for this on my Github project board but didn't have time to implement.

 [Back to contents](#contents)

 # Testing